odoo/documentation/inventory/routes/concepts/procurement_rule.rst

 ==========================

 The procurement rules are set on the routes.
-In the inventory application, go to Configuration > Routes.
+In the inventory application, go to :menuselection:`Configuration --> Routes`.

 In the Procurement rules section, click on Add an item.